 It came out more like a croak than his voice, hollow behind the blood in his ears.

-‘I said I can’t guarantee anything, but I can help.’
+‘I said I can’t guarantee anything.
+But I can help.’

 Five years’ worth of pain and hurt crammed into three little words.
 She slapped at his hand.

 ‘You’re hurting me.’

 ‘You have to help me first.’

 It took a moment for her words to sink in.
 He stared at her open-mouthed, words beyond him.
-Did she think it was some kind of game and he’d pulled the short straw so she got to go first?
+Did she think it was some kind of game?
+And he’d pulled the short straw so she got to go first.

-‘Also’—she squeezed his arm in a patronizing way so that he knew something really nasty was on its way—’and there isn’t any nice way to put this, but you’ve been waiting five years already.
+‘If I tell you what I know now, you’ll be out that door faster than a scalded cat.
+Probably without opening it first.’
+Then she gave his arm a patronizing squeeze, one that told him something really nasty was on its way.
+‘Also . . . and there isn’t any nice way to put this, but you’ve been waiting five years already.
 Another day or two won’t make any difference.’